adrianschlatter/ppf.datamatrix/docs/README_pypi.md

 # ppf.datamatrix

-ppf.datamatrix is a pure-python package to generate datamatrix codes in SVG.
+ppf.datamatrix is a pure-python package to generate datamatrix codes in SVG and PNG format.
 Also, it integrates nicely in IPython.

 ppf.datamatrix has been ported from [datalog's datamatrix-svg](https://github.com/datalog/datamatrix-svg), which is written in